crypticCaroline/ms1-plantfactory/README.md

 ### Code :
     •	Bootstrap library was used to create a responsive design.
+    Caroursel taken directly from bootstrap - altered to fit needs
 ### Content :
     •	Code : Rebecca Kelsall ---- and ()